dehesa/package-conbini/README.md

     The `SequentialMap` publisher executes one upstream value at a time.
 It doesn't request or fetch a previously sent upstream value till the `transform` closure is fully done and `promise(..., .finished)` has been called.
     <br>This operator also provides a `try` variant accepting a result (instead of a value).

-Operators acting as subscribers:
+### Subscriber Operators

--   `result` subscribes to the receiving publisher and executes the provided closure when a single value followed by a successful completion is received.
+-   `result` subscribes to the receiving publisher and executes the provided closure when a value is received.
     <br>In case of failure, the handler is executed with such failure.

     ```swift